DataDog/integrations-core/mcache/README.md

 ## Overview

-Get metrics from mcache service in real time to:
+Get metrics from memcache service in real time to:

-* Visualize and monitor mcache states
+* Visualize and monitor memcache states
-* Be notified about mcache failovers and events.
+* Be notified about memcache failovers and events.

 ## Installation